cday41/Martensims_data/README.md

 xml_inputs.zip
   xml input files for SEARCH simulations. xml files contain all parameterization.

-SEARCH_maps.zip
-  Spatial layers used for the food, risk, movement, release, and social maps during SEARCH simulations.
+For a full set of input maps used for the food, risk, movement, release, and social maps in SEARCH simulations, contact me at caseycday@gmail.com